ritikmaurya4747/YumyFood/frontend/README.md

 # create route in app.jsx for ( /verify )
 # creating file MyOrders in pages or  adding userOrders api in myOrders.jsx to display all the orders that book
 # creating functionality to when user logout that a time order page can not access or see  in PlaceOrder.jsx useing useEffect Hook this logic can make this is working .
+# when click on orders button that inside of navbar that time go to the myOrders page to see all the orders